Sun, sand, sea – and a good dose of luxury.

 Beyond the lobby, hacienda-style villas cascade down a hillside toward the Pacific Ocean.

-They house 635 suites in different sizes, each appointed with kitchenettes, marble baths, cedar woodwork and feather-top beds.
+They house 635 suites in different sizes – Junior Suites, Executive Suites and Super Executive Suites – all appointed with kitchenettes, marble baths, cedar woodwork and feather-top beds.

-The PB Sunset Beach has six onsite restaurants.
+The PB Sunset Beach has seven onsite full-service restaurants plus additional bars and lounges:

 The Mexican-inspired LaFrida is perhaps our favorite dinner restaurant.